jamcalli/Pulsarr/docs/docs/notifications/tautulli.md

 2. **Check RSS Feeds**: Generate RSS feeds in Plex settings if not already done
 3. **Test Connection**: Re-test Tautulli connection in settings
 4. **User Settings**: Confirm the user has Tautulli notifications enabled
-5. **Mobile App**: Ensure users have the Plex mobile app installed and notifications enabled
+5. **Mobile App Setup**: Ensure users have:
+   - Plex mobile app installed (iOS/Android)
+   - Push notifications enabled in the Plex app settings
+   - System-level notifications allowed for the Plex app
+   - Signed in to the same Plex account

 ### Delayed Notifications